-The SMS Partners, in coordination with the Biosecurity Working Group Members, have drafted documents for dairy premises, milk haulers, and processing plants that describe recommended biosecurity performance standards to implement in support of rapid permitting for raw milk movement in the event of a foot-and-mouth disease (FMD) outbreak in the United States.
-Compliance with these performance standards is intended to reduce the chance of spreading FMD and increase the chance of timely permitting of raw milk movement from uninfected dairy premises to processing.
-Final draft versions of these documents are available upon request.
+The SMS Partners, in coordination with the Biosecurity Working Group Members, drafted a document for dairy premises, milk haulers, and processing plants that describes recommended biosecurity performance standards (BPS) to implement in support of rapid permitting for raw milk movement in the event of a foot-and-mouth disease (FMD) outbreak in the United States.
+Compliance with these performance standards is intended to reduce the chance of spreading FMD and increase the chance of timely permitting of raw milk movement from uninfected dairy premises to processing.***Note: The disinfectant section was updated in April 2016.

 Biosecurity: Operation-specific Plans

 Existing biosecurity plans for dairies may offer protection against endemic diseases but heightened precautions are needed for FMD.
 Enhanced biosecurity recommendations are outlined in the Self-Assessment Checklist for Enhanced Biosecurity and corresponding Information Manual based on the known exposure routes for FMD.
 These documents emphasizes three concepts that all dairy operations should be ready to implement in the event of an FMD outbreak in the U.S:

 - A written operation-specific biosecurity plan, and

 Surveillance in the SMS Plan is the ability to demonstrate a lack of evidence of FMD infection in order to request a movement permit.
 Other producers, and those managing the disease outbreak, want some assurances that the cattle are not infected and able to spread FMD.
 Potential surveillance methods are described in this Surveillance Guidance document.